AtlasL1/AtPI/README.md

 # AtPI
 Open-source APIs.

+### Python APIs
+APIs from [index.py](https://github.com/AtlasL1/AtPI/blob/main/index.py) are built with [FastAPI](https://fastapi.tiangolo.com/), a web framework. <br>
+Those APIs are yet ready to be used until I find a suitable host for them.
+At the moment, you can use the JSON APIs.

+### JSON APIs
 APIs from [/api](https://github.com/AtlasL1/AtPI/tree/main/api) are static JSON APIs under the endpoint URL `https://atlas.is-not-a.dev/atpi/{name}.json` or `https://atpi.proj.sbs/api/{name}.json`.

 **Quick Example**: